pvlib/pvlib-python/docs/sphinx/source/installation.rst

 (recommended if you use the Anaconda Python distribution) or `pip
 <https://pip.pypa.io>`_ (works with any Python distribution)::

+    # get the package from the pvlib conda channel
     conda install -c pvlib pvlib

+    # get the package from the conda-forge conda channel
+    conda install -c conda-forge pvlib-python

+    # get the package from the Python Package Index
     pip install pvlib

 If your system complains that you don't have access privileges or asks